bonnette/SpiritDetect/README.md

 When it turns red the "Narrater" slows down and when the time is just right.... he presses the "Capture" button.<br>
 The "Narrator" should continue his story.<br>

-At this point the capture button is replaced by a "Trash Can" and a ghost or some other entity is in the viewfinder.
+At this point the capture button is replaced by a "Trash Can" and a ghost or some other entity appears in the viewfinder.
 The scanner is no longer visible.<br>
 The "Narrator" should continue his story.<br>

 Pressing the "Trash Can" button will release all of the ghosts captured and restart the scanning session.<br><br>

 # Using the Camera

 After the "Narrator" has captured a ghost on the **Scanner** page.
-The "Narrator" can use the back link near the top left of the page to return to the **Initial** splash screen.
+The "Narrator" can use the back link near the top left of the page, or swipe right. to return to the **Initial** splash screen.
 To use the camera the "Narrator" will choose and press the **Camera** button.<br>
 This button will take the "Narrator" to the camera page.
 The camera page displays the ghost that was captured on the scanner page, in the cameras view finder.
 The "Narrator" continues the story and invites anyone brave enough to step forward to have their picture taken with the apparition.<br>
 When the "Narrator" presses the shutter button at the bottom of the page, a photo is taken and placed in the phones photo gallery.<br>